-The intensity with which the film, Agora, portrays certain events in history is gripping.
-Alexandria, curator of ancient wisdom, and a beacon to sailers of the Mediterranean, is in throes of a major social upheaval.
+The intensity with which Agora portrays certain events in history is gripping.
+Alexandria, curator of ancient wisdom, beacon to Mediterranean sailors is in throes of a major social upheaval.
 Its world is turning upside down — shifting rapidly from the philosophy of logic and rational thought to an unquestionable, and unaccountable belief system: Religion.

 Following are some of the things I learnt about Greek philosophers in the process: